 Terrence Brown*, CB, Stanford

 Projected 40 Time: 4.59.

-3/30/13: Brown was at Stanford for four years, but decided to skip his final year of college football.
-He totaled 65 tackles with three tackles for a loss, one interception and nine passes broken up in 2012.
-Brown was a solid player in the Cardinal's defense.
-He had 43 tackles, an interception and five passes broken up in 2011.
+1/31/13: Brown was at Stanford for four years, but decided to skip his final year of college football.
+Brown totaled 65 tackles with three tackles for a loss, one interception and nine passes broken up in 2012.
+He was a solid player in the Cardinal's defense.
+Brown had 43 tackles, an interception and five passes broken up in 2011.